 How RVS Solicitors Can Help With Your Parental Rights| Father’s Rights

 As a team, our Solicitors are committed to ensuring children can maintain relationships with both parents.
 This is why we have created a dedicated team of lawyers who specialise in dad’s rights.
 If as a father, you feel your ability to form a relationship with your child is being obstructed, we can advise and represent you.

 Rakhi Singal heads our family law team.
-She has years of experience as a divorce and family lawyer and has worked with many fathers in protecting their rights.
+She is a commited father’s rights advocate and has years of experience as a divorce and family lawyer and has worked with many fathers in protecting their rights.
 As a Director of the firm, Rakhi has sought to create a legal practice where the focus is firmly on the client and providing a high quality of care that considers the needs of the children as well as the adults.